laas/fire-rs-saop/README.md

    - *neptus*: Communication with Neptus and Dune
    - *firemapping*: mapping algorithms

-And a ROS pacakge (___supersaop___) for real time execution of SAOP with real or simulated UAVs in a real or synthetic wildfire scenario.
+And a ROS package (___supersaop___) for real time execution of SAOP with real or simulated UAVs in a real or synthetic wildfire scenario.

 ## SAOP environment setup